Citrik2062/chrome-launcher-extension/INSTRUCTIONS.md

 HOW TO USE THIS TEMPLATE

-1. First, create a directory, you can call it whatever you want (I will refer to it as "main directory")
+1. First, create a directory (folder), you can call it whatever you want (I will refer to it as "main directory")

 2. Move the manifest.json, popup.html, and popup.js files into the main directory